andrew/ultimate-awesome/README.md

 - [awesome-rxjs](https://github.com/RxJS-CN/awesome-rxjs) - Awesome list of RxJS 5.
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
+- [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
+Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) - A curated list of awesome things related to Bitcoin Cash.
 Contribute yourself:.
 - [awesome-culture](https://github.com/expede/awesome-culture) - A curated list of awesome thought on tech culture.
 Inspired by the various awesome-* projects.
 - [Awesome-Radar-Camera-Fusion](https://github.com/Radar-Camera-Fusion/Awesome-Radar-Camera-Fusion) - Radar Camera Fusion in Autonomous Driving.